 Defects significantly impact semiconductor properties.
 Although when minimizing device dimensions to nanometers, focus some shifts from extended to point defects, physical properties still rely heavily on the presence and distribution of these irregularities.
 Hence, many strategies for enhancing semiconductor structures, including radiation and temperature treatments or certain fabrication conditions, strive to decrease the defect concentration or neutralize its effects [1, 2, 3].
 For instance, in the case of photovoltaic devices, we must understand and optimize the carrier properties related to defects and impurities [1].
 Such controlled alteration methods of the defect subsystem have been generalized under the term “defect engineering” and are extremely important from a practical standpoint.

 Successful defect engineering hinges on an in-depth understanding of defect properties.
 Key factors are defect formation energy, transition energy levels, self-compensating effects, nonradiative recombination caused by defects, and the mechanism of reconstruction and diffusion [1].
-Considering the extraordinary diversity of possible intrinsic and impurity defects, information on all of them is not complete even for silicon, which is the most studied semiconductor.
+Considering the extraordinary diversity of possible intrinsic and impurity defects, information on them is incomplete, even for silicon, which is the most studied semiconductor.
 Nevertheless, it must be noted that considerable data have been amassed on silicon, resulting in a solid understanding of certain defects [4].

-For instance, iron impurity and and iron-boron pair are such defects, they are common, detrimental, and often unavoidable contaminants in photovoltaic silicon [3, 5].
+For instance, iron impurity and iron-boron pairs are such defects that they are common, detrimental, and often unavoidable contaminants in photovoltaic silicon [3, 5].
 Specifically, iron atoms are known to be at the interstitial sites, and Fe+i are highly efficient recombination centers [6].
 In p-type Si at room temperature, iron atoms are almost predominantly bound into complexes with dopants (B, Ga, Al, In).
 This defect demonstrates bistable behavior: the stable state is defined by the configuration in which Fe occupies the first nearest tetrahedral interstitial site closest to the substituent atom, whereas, in the metastable configuration, Fe is at the second Td interstitial site [7].
 The energy levels associated with iron and its complexes, as well as the respective carrier capture cross-sections, are well established [4, 8].
-Among the acceptor-iron pairs, the complex FeB is the most thoroughly investigated, primarily due to the widespread use of Si:B in the fabrication of various devices, such as solar cells.
-However, it is worth mentioning that gallium is gaining more and more attention as an acceptor dopant whose incorporation, for instance, can help to mitigate the light and elevated temperature-induced degradation [9].
+Among the acceptor-iron pairs, the complex FeB is the most thoroughly investigated, primarily due to the widespread use of Si:B in fabricating various devices, such as solar cells.
+However, it is worth mentioning that gallium is gaining more and more attention as an acceptor dopant whose incorporation, for instance, can help mitigate light and elevated temperature-induced degradation [9].

 The dynamics of FeB pairs are also examined.
 It’s established that FeB pairs can be dissociated through illumination, minority carrier injection, and thermal treatment at 200 ◦C [10].
 In the context of illumination, the dissociation rate Rd is influenced by the overall carrier generation rate G [11, 10, 12, 13]: